📊 FICO Key Takeaways

 Note: This is a fundamental analysis based on SEC filings.
 For P/E ratio, price targets, and market-based valuation, consult financial data providers.
 This is not investment advice.

-FICO 5-Year Financial Trend & Growth Analysis
+FICO Revenue & Earnings Growth: 5-Year Financial Trend

-5-Year Trend Summary: FAIR ISAAC CORP's revenue has grown significantly by 51% over the 5-year period, indicating strong business expansion.
+5-Year Trend Summary: Fair Isaac Corp.'s revenue has grown significantly by 51% over the 5-year period, indicating strong business expansion.
 The most recent EPS of $16.93 reflects profitable operations.

-FICO Quarterly Performance
+FICO Quarterly Earnings & Performance

 | Quarter | Revenue | Net Income | EPS |